-- Scenario 1: Increasing the percentage of students employed (A) from 75% to 100%, the net present value, internal rate of return, and benefit-cost ratio improve to \$234.1 million, 33.9%, and 8.2, respectively, relative to base case results.
-Improved results are attributable to a lower opportunity cost of time; all students are employed in this case. - Scenario 2: Increasing earnings relative to statistical averages (B) from 83% to 100%, the net present value, internal rate of return, and benefit-cost ratio results improve to \$225.1 million, 27.1%, and 6.4, respectively, relative to base case results; a strong improvement, again attributable to a lower opportunity cost of time. - Scenario 3: Increasing both assumptions A and B to 100% simultaneously, the net present value and benefit-cost ratio improve yet further to \$254.4 million and 21.6, respectively, relative to base case results.
-This scenario assumes that all students are fully employed and earning full salaries (equal to statistical averages) while attending classes.
+- Scenario 1: Increasing the percentage of students employed (A) from 67% to 100%, the net present value, internal rate of return, and benefit-cost ratio improve to \$242.4 million, 23.0%, and 5.5, respectively, relative to base case results.
+Improved results are attributable to a lower opportunity cost of time; all students are employed in this case. - Scenario 2: Increasing earnings relative to statistical averages (B) from 75% to 100%, the net present value, internal rate of return, and benefit-cost ratio results improve to \$236.1 million, 21.0%, and 4.9, respectively, relative to base case results; a strong improvement, again attributable to a lower opportunity cost of time. - Scenario 3: Increasing both assumptions A and B to 100% simultaneously, the net present value, internal rate of return, and benefit-cost ratio improve yet further to \$270.5 million, 43.4%, and 11.4, respectively, relative to base case results.
+This scenario assumes that all students are fully employed and earning full salaries (equal to statistical averages) while attending classes. - Scenario 4: Finally, decreasing both A and B to 0% reduces the net present value, internal rate of return, and benefit-cost ratio to \$166.2 million, 11.3%, and 2.3, respectively, relative to base case results.
+These results are reflective of an increased opportunity cost; none of the students are employed in this case.43